Our Modern Slavery Statement

-EDF Energy is one of the UK’s largest energy companies and the largest producer of low-carbon electricity, producing around one-fifth of the nation’s electricity from its nuclear power stations, wind farms, coal and gas power stations and combined heat and power plants.
+EDF is one of the UK’s largest energy companies and the largest producer of low-carbon electricity, producing around one-fifth of the nation’s electricity from its nuclear power stations, renewables, coal and gas power stations and combined heat and power plants.
 At Government request, our coal power station stands ready to provide vital energy security to the United Kingdom should it be called upon to meet energy demand throughout the winter of 2022/2023.

 Doing business in an ethical way is one of our most important values.
-Through The Better Plan we are working to ensure sustainable, ethical practice across our supply chain, and we will not tolerate any fraud, corruption or abuse of human rights.
-At EDF Energy, we recognise that Modern Slavery is a growing global concern, and we are working to ensure that our own operations, and those of our supply chains, are appropriately evaluating the risks of Modern Slavery.
-We are working to mitigate these risks as far as possible by putting plans in place to demonstrate our commitment to ethical business.
-We report our sustainability performance annually through our Better Energy Ambitions, and are signatories to the United Nations Global Compact (UNGC).
+Through our Helping Britain Achieve Net Zero approach, we are working to ensure sustainable, ethical practice across our supply chain, and we will not tolerate any fraud, corruption or abuse of human rights.
+At EDF, we recognise that Modern Slavery and human trafficking are growing global concerns, and we are working to ensure that our own operations, and those of our supply chains, are appropriately evaluating the risks of Modern Slavery and human trafficking.
+We are working to mitigate these risks as far as possible through our commitment to ethical business.
+We report our sustainability performance annually through our Helping Britain Achieve Net Zero, and are signatories to the United Nations Global Compact (UNGC).
 We strive to improve our standards of ethical behaviour continuously, and our commitment to ethical business practice is outlined in our Ethics & Business Conduct Policy.
-Our commitment to sustainable and responsible business, including steps we plan to take to further address social issues, including modern slavery, are outlined in more detail in our Better Energy Ambitions.
+Our commitment to sustainable and responsible business, including steps we plan to take to further address social issues, including modern slavery, are outlined in more detail in our Helping Britain Achieve Net Zero.

 All our people are expected to work to our guiding principles for ethical behaviour and our business values are communicated through a variety of channels.
 We have supporting documents in place to guide our employees to work in an honest and ethical manner, as well as giving them the confidence and tools to report any suspected unethical conduct in the organisation.

-Our Codes of Conduct reminds our people, of the need to demonstrate that we are a company that acts honestly and ethically.
-Employees are reminded that they should report any concerns of possible illegal activities, unethical conduct or anything that might prejudice the business, using EDF Energy’s Confidential Reporting of Serious Concerns procedure.
+Our Codes of Conduct requires and reminds our people that we are a company that acts honestly and ethically.
+Employees are reminded that they must report any concerns of potentially illegal activities, unethical conduct or anything that might prejudice the business, using EDF’s Confidential Reporting of Serious Concerns procedure.

-EDF Energy is committed to fair employment practices and to ensuring legal and regulatory compliance.
-This commitment, in addition to the policies and procedures described above, collectively helps to demonstrate our on-going commitment to the elimination of any risk of modern slavery practices.
+EDF is committed to fair employment practices and to ensuring legal and regulatory compliance.
+This commitment, in addition to the policies and procedures described above, collectively demonstrates our on-going commitment to the elimination of any risk of Modern Slavery practices.

 Our Supply Chain

-We contract with suppliers to ensure that we have the goods and services needed to generate and supply electricity, gas and energy services to our customers.
+We contract with suppliers to ensure that we have the goods and services needed to generate and supply electricity, gas, and energy services to our customers.
 We have zero tolerance to slavery and human trafficking.
 To ensure all those in our supply chain and contractors comply with our values we have a rigorous approach to ensuring compliance within our supply chain.

 Our supply chain due diligence processes include defined procedures and monitored on-boarding and qualification of all new suppliers.
 These processes help to identify any potential risks relating to slavery and human trafficking, and we carry out thorough risk assessments to identify areas of focus in relation to Modern Slavery concerns.